medavox/tuki-nuwa.old/text/philosophy.md

 ------

-Phrases should not be fossilied into static usages: new words in all but name.
+Phrases should not be fossilised into static usages: new words in all but name.
 The appropriate phrase to describe something is made from the thing's features that are relevant to the current context.

 The same phrases may pop up again and again, but that does not make them words.
 That just increases the burden on new learners, who must also memorise all these 'compound words', which aren't even documented properly.
-It also means that 120 words is a lie.
+It also means that ~120 words is a lie.

 Baaad toki pona.